Distinguishing erbium dopants in Y$_2$O$_3$ by site symmetry: \textit{ ab initio} theory of two spin-photon interfaces: Conclusion

 \section{Conclusion}

-By performing DFT calculations, we investigate the dopant formation energy and the electronic structure of Er doped yttria.
-Our results indicate that Er prefers the $C_2$ site over the $C_{3i}$ site, which may enable controlled preferential positioning of Er in that specific site during growth.
+By performing DFT calculations, we investigated the dopant formation energy and the electronic structure of Er doped yttria in order to assess the utility of the material for quantum devices such as quantum memories and quantum transducers.
+Our results indicate that neutral Er is lower energy in the $C_2$ site relative to the $C_{3i}$ site, which may enable controlled preferential positioning of Er in that specific site during growth.
 The formation energy calculations show that the charge-neutral Er dopant is more stable than charged Er dopants.
-The electronic structure obtained with PBE + $U$ calculations reveals { the orbital ($\sim$ 6 $\mu_B$) and spin ($\sim$ 3 $\mu_B$) magnetic moments, and the occupancy (11 electrons) of Er $4f$, confirming the formation of Er$^{3+}$.
+The electronic structure obtained with PBE + $U$ calculations reveals the orbital ($\sim$ 6 $\mu_B$) and spin ($\sim$ 3 $\mu_B$) magnetic moments, and the occupancy (11 electrons) of Er $4f$, confirming the formation of Er$^{3+}$.

 We computed the first and second electronic excitation energies using a minimal atomistic model, incorporating the first-principles calculated spin-orbit parameter, and these excitation energies agree well with photoluminescence data.
 Since our $U$ only is for the $d$ and $f$ states, and the highest valence and lowest conduction states are neither $d$ nor $f$, within standard DFT the inclusion of $U$ and SOC does not change the band gap of the host.
-A more advanced approach using a standard HSE functional produces more robust electronic band features viz., the host band gap and the alignment of the Er $4f$ and $5d$ states, which remain more or less the same even with a small variation of HSE parameters and $U$.}
+A more advanced approach using a standard HSE functional produces more robust electronic band features viz., the host band gap and the alignment of the Er $4f$ and $5d$ states, which remain more or less the same even with a small variation of HSE parameters and $U$.